Azure/c-logging/v2/devdoc/logging.md

 `LOG_CONTEXT_NAME` shall allow specifying the context name to be used either when printing logs to console or when ETW events are published.

-By default if not specified, the context name shall be `unnamed`.
+By default if not specified, the context name shall be an empty string.

 Example: